 Transview 32 (TV32) is a Vessel Traffic Information System (software) that was jointly developed by the Columbia River Pilots (COLRIP), the Columbia River Steamship Operators Association (CRSOA), and the Volpe National Transportation Systems Center.
-The System is used by Pilots, Vessel Agents, Tug Operators, the Army Corps of Engineers (ACOE) and the USCG to monitor vessel traffic and manage navigation.
+The System is used by Pilots, Vessel Agents, Tug Operators, the U.S. Army Corps of Engineers (USACE) and the U.S. Coast Guard (USCG) to monitor vessel traffic and manage navigation.

 The Lower Columbia & Willamette River System has a robust AIS receiver system that supplies a variety of information that is used during a vessel’s transit.
 On board commercial vessels, TV32 is used by Pilots and is a real-time vessel traffic display that is connected through the vessel’s Automatic Identification System (AIS).
 TV32 information is also broadcast via secure internet and used by COLRIP’s Dispatch/Vessel Movement Coordinators and other Industry Stakeholders to monitor vessel traffic, manage anchorages, and to maintain maritime domain awareness.